 Operations and administration for managed units fall under the CWOs purview.
-By consolidating management of health-supporting offices under a dedicated senior leader, institutions can more effectively align their existing distributed efforts.
+By consolidating the management of health-supporting offices under a dedicated senior leader, institutions can more effectively align their existing distributed efforts.
 CWOs are responsible for identifying gaps or redundancies in services and resources and streamlining workflows amongst the departments they manage, such as health and counseling centers, wellness promotion offices, disability services, and others.
 Additionally, they own coordination between on and off-campus resources.

 3. Assess reporting units and campus-wide strategy effectiveness.

-Institutions have made, and continue to make, significant investments in well-being supports, but often struggle to evaluate their effectiveness.
-CWOs have ownership or influence over these investments and resource distribution and are expected to conduct rigorous assessment to make informed decisions on what the college or university should keep doing, what it should start doing, and what it should stop doing.
+Institutions have made, and continue to make, significant investments in well-being support, but often struggle to evaluate their effectiveness.
+CWOs have ownership or influence over these investments and resource distribution and are expected to conduct a rigorous assessment to make informed decisions on what the college or university should keep doing, what it should start doing, and what it should stop doing.